congminh-nguyen/ames_project/data_dict.md

 Ames Iowa: Alternative to the Boston Housing Data Set

 ## Descriptive Abstract
-Data set contains information from the Ames Assessor’s Office used in computing assessed values for individual residential properties sold in Ames, IA from 2006 to 2010.
+Data set contains information from the Ames Assessor's Office used in computing assessed values for individual residential properties sold in Ames, IA from 2006 to 2010.

 ## Sources
-Ames, Iowa Assessor’s Office
+Ames, Iowa Assessor's Office

 ## Variable Descriptions
 Tab characters are used to separate variables in the data file.
 The data has 82 columns which include 23 nominal, 23 ordinal, 14 discrete, and 20 continuous variables (and 2 additional observation identifiers).